Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 1. Install the Moddable SDK tools by following the instructions in the [Getting Started document](./../Moddable%20SDK%20-%20Getting%20Started.md).

 2. Install Zephyr for Windows by following the instructions in the Zephyr [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
 A summary is presented below:

+	> Note: Moddable tools use the CMD shell.
+When installing Zephyr from the instructions, choose the `Batchfile` instructions.

 3. Install Zephyr requirements:

 	```sh